JonathanTremblay/UnityExportToZip/ReadMe.md

 # Unity ExportProjectToZip

-This is a Unity Editor script that allows easy export of an entire Unity project to a Zip file, directly from the Unity Editor file menu.
+This is a Unity Editor tool that allows easy export of an entire Unity project to a Zip file, directly from the Unity Editor file menu.

 ## Table of Contents